cernvm/doc-cernvm/cpt-launch.rst

     $ cernvm-launch list
     cms-test:	CVM: 2021.05-1	port: 8247

-which also shows the internal port associsated with the VM .
-The ``ssh`` sub-command allows to sonnect to the machine:
+which also shows the internal port associated with the VM.
+The ``ssh`` sub-command allows to connect to the machine:

 ::